twilio/twilio-webchat-react-app/README.md

 ### 2. Populate Your .env File

-We provide a handy `bootstrap` script to set up the environment variables, but you can alternatively copy the `.env.sample` file.
+We provide a handy `bootstrap` script to set up the environment variables required for the essential webchat functionalites, but you can alternatively copy the `.env.sample` file to view all possible environment variables.

 ```shell
 yarn bootstrap \